IONA HOGENDOORN

 in the picture, the place says something about them.

 VOICES OF THE AMAZON is a multimedia project that started in the winter of 2018.
-Thanks to a crowdfunding I was able to travel to Ecuador and research the subject of the Indigenous view on nature.
-I had the best example in the people of Sarayaku, who have their feet in the jungle ground, and in their hands, a mobile phone or computer.
-Actually, the people of Sarayaku are an example of long and often succesful history of fighting off companies that threaten the jungle they live in, and they have done that to such success that they have managed to change the law in Ecuador and give nature some rights.
+Thanks to a crowdfunding I was able to travel to Ecuador and research the subject of the indigenous view on what we refer to as "nature".
+I had the best example in the people of Sarayaku, who have their feet in the jungle ground, but also a mobile phone or computer to help their fight for the forest.
+Actually, the people of Sarayaku are an example of long and often succesful history of fighting off companies that threaten the jungle they live in, and they have done that to such success that they have managed to change the law in Ecuador.
+They have managed to give the forest some rights in national law, although they are still in the midst of the struggle for keeping companies out.
 Following a prophecy that predicted the people of Sarayaku to never give up and prevail, they call themselves the "People of the Zenith".

-In my quest for trying to understand how the people of Sarayaku view nature and what we can (re)learn as Westerners from that way, I experienced a few obstacles like not understanding Kichwa language, feeling a total outsider, the jungle being hostile towards foreigners, and last but not least a chunk of colonial heritage which I felt present staying there, and which hindered me to a considerable degree in understanding my role as a white westerner and the representational issues that come with the production of the work both in shooting and in presenting.
+In my quest for trying to understand how the people of Sarayaku view what we refer to as nature, but what they see as a web of life and what we can (re)learn as Westerners from that way, I experienced a few obstacles like not understanding Kichwa language, feeling a total outsider, the jungle being hostile towards foreigners, and last but not least a chunk of colonial heritage which I felt present staying there, and which hindered me to a considerable degree in understanding my role as a white westerner and the representational issues that come with the production of the work both in shooting and in presenting.

 One of the solutions I found is to make them speak for themselves in the form of filmed interviews.
 These can be viewed on the facebook page Voices for the Planet: https://www.facebook.com/voicesfortheplanet, in the film section of this website, and on my vimeo channel.